 So, how much secrecy and privacy do we truly possess?

-Digital footprints, comprising metadata and content, have an influence on security, privacy, and trust.
+Digital footprints, comprising metadata and content, influence security, privacy, and trust.
 As the internet continues to expand, it is quite necessary to consider what will occur to the rights of the images you possess and the material you create.
 Note that what happens on the internet generally remains there, and even if you remove posts, there'll be a trail of information left forever.

 How can we keep ourselves safe?

-This probably sparks worry and negative thoughts in a lot of people.
+This sparks worry and negative thoughts in a lot of people.
 Well, we’ve all made mistakes.
 But there are several ways through which you may save yourself.
 Have you ever explored the many alternatives for minimizing your digital footprint?
 If you haven't already, you must.
 Here are some of the finest tactics that will motivate you to think about what you should do prior to leaving a digital trail:

 Be Triple Sure

 On social media websites, a privacy option is essential.
 You communicate with individuals through social media sites.
-Privacy settings are in your control - they are basically configured how you need them to be.
+Privacy settings are in your control - they are configured how you need them to be.

-The most common purpose of social networking sites is to interact with people — friends, family, or even strangers – in order to expand one's network.
+The most common purpose of social networking sites is to interact with people — friends, family, or even strangers – to expand one's network.
 The easy use of your crucial data might be a compromising element.

 Make it very apparent that all of the information you have given must be available to those who are acquainted and associated with you.
 It should never be in the clutches of strangers.